garfix/nli-go/doc/manual/knowledge-engineer/function-reference/control.md

 * `A`: a relation set

-## Fail

-Returns no bindings.
-In combination with if/then can fail a relation set under given conditions.

-    go:fail()

 ## Call

 This relation just processes its single argument, that is a relation set.
 The purpose of this is to implement words like "tell", whose argument is a clause.